nav-solutions/ubx2rinex/README.md

 `ubx2rinex` is a small command line utility to deserialize a U-Blox data stream into standardized RINEX file(s).

-:warning: this tool is work in progress.

 ## Licensing

-This application is part of the [nav-solutions framework](https://github.com/nav-solutions) which is delivered under the [Mozilla V2 Public](https://www.mozilla.org/en-US/MPL/2.0) license.
+This application is part of the [nav-solutions framework](https://github.com/nav-solutions) and is licensed under [Mozilla V2 Public](https://www.mozilla.org/en-US/MPL/2.0) license.

 ## Constellations